Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Vorfinanzierung

-As I understood from AMGA-H2020 (art.
-21 - page 198 v.5.2), the prefinancing is calculated as follows: "it will normally be (depending on the availability of EU budget credits) 100 % of the average EU funding per reporting period (i.e. maximum grant amount set out in Article 5.1 / number of periods)."
+As I understood from the AMGA, the prefinancing is calculated as follows: "it will normally be (depending on the availability of EU budget credits) 100 % of the average EU funding per reporting period (i.e. maximum grant amount set out in Article 5.1 / number of periods)."

-However, different clients with Horizon Europe projects have informed that they have received a pre- financing of around 53% of the Maximum Grant Amount, even if their projects have three or more reporting periods.
+However, different clients with Horizon Europe projects have received a pre- financing of around 53% of the Maximum Grant Amount, even if their projects have three or more reporting periods.

-I would like to confirm what is the rule to calculate prefinancing in Horizon Europe and if there is any special calculation method for lump sum projects.
+What is the rule to calculate the prefinancing in Horizon Europe and is there any special calculation method for lump sum projects?

 Antwort vom 17.10.2021: